jte0419/Magic_Wine_Bottle_Holder/README.md

 * 5) How to Calculate the Wood Density
 * 6) Final Thoughts

+If you want to see how to design and build a single-bottle MWBH, check out my [YouTube video](https://www.youtube.com/watch?v=LFT5_KenCFo)!

 ## 1) Getting Started

 The first question you should ask yourself is whether you want to design/build a single-bottle or a double-bottle magic wine bottle holder.
 With that decision out of the way, you can decide whether you want to use some typical (good-looking) dimensions that I can provide for you, or if you want to have control over your design